1. What is the ACA?

 - If no data match is available then self-attestation will be accepted

-No. There will be no asset/resource limits for Medicaid adults under MAGI methodology.
+No. There are no asset/resource limits under MAGI methodology.

-25. How would a client proceed if they are not sure of their income (such as self-employment), but believe the data match is inaccurate or out of date?
+20. How does a client proceed if they are not sure of their income (such as self-employment), but believe the data match is inaccurate or out of date?

-Answering the series of MAGI questions through the Exchange web portal should guide the applicant smoothly through the income portion of the application.
-They will have the option to contact an HCA eligibility worker with questions about income calculation.
+Answering the series of MAGI questions through the Healthplanfinder web portal will guide the applicant smoothly through the income portion of the application.
+They have the option to contact an HCA eligibility worker with questions about income calculation.

-26. Which data sources will be used during the automated data match to determine application and renewal eligibility?
+21. Which data sources are used during the data match to determine application and renewal eligibility?

-The agency continues to finalize details regarding data matching, but at this time plans to use the IRS - Federal Data Hub as well as current state systems such as Employment Security, SSA and TALX (The Work Number).
+The agency uses the IRS - Federal Data Hub as well as current state systems such as Employment Security, SSA and TALX (The Work Number).

-27. Will providers be able use the Federal Hub to obtain IRS MAGI information for their own business purposes?
+22. Can providers use the Federal Hub to obtain IRS MAGI information for their own business purposes?

 No. IRS information is protected and can only be used by HCA and the Exchange to determine MAGI.
 This information can only be used for this purpose and cannot be shared.

-Self-attestation will be accepted; therefore it is likely that the reasonable opportunity period will only apply to citizenship/alien status.
-Based upon our experience with verifying citizenship/alien status, the numbers are anticipated to be relatively small.
-HCA will continue to use the centralized citizenship team to work with families to obtain documents they need, so it will be business as usual for this population.
-A decision has yet to be made regarding a set "period."
+Self-attestation is accepted; therefore the reasonable opportunity period only applies to citizenship/alien status.
+HCA continues to use the centralized citizenship team to work with families to obtain documents they need, so it is business as usual for this population.

 This is an income declaration by a client when no data match is found or the information is outdated or incorrect.
-A series of questions will be asked through the Exchange web portal application process to assist the family in declaring their self-attested income at the time of application.
+A series of questions are asked through the Healthplanfinder application process to assist the family in declaring their self-attested income at the time of application.

-30. If a "self-attestation" is used, how will the agency ensure correct eligibility?
+25. If "self-attestation" is used, how does the agency ensure correct eligibility?

-The agency will use data matching and a strong "post-eligibility" review process to ensure eligibility for Medicaid and CHIP is correct and the household is enrolled in the correct program.
+The agency uses data matching and a strong "post-eligibility" review process to ensure eligibility for Medicaid and CHIP is correct and the household is enrolled in the correct program.

-The agency plans to complete a data match for all renewals.
+Healthplanfinder completes a data match for all renewals.
 If the data match shows that the household's income remains below the Medicaid standard - the case will be recertified without any further action by the family.
 A notification will be sent sharing the income and household composition used to determine a continuation of benefits and will also ask the family to report any changes if the information stated on the letter is incorrect.
-For households where a data match cannot be completed or the data match shows income above the Medicaid standard - the family will be sent a pre-populated renewal form and asked to update and return the paper form or update their renewal online through the Exchange web portal.
-Other options for completing a renewal will be provided for those households who do not have access to the internet.
+For households where a data match shows income above the Medicaid standard - the family will be sent a pre-populated renewal form and asked to update and return the paper form or update their renewal online through the Healthplanfinder web portal.
+Other options for completing a renewal are provided for those households who do not have access to the internet.

-32. Will applicants be continuously eligible for Medicaid until renewal time, regardless of changes in income and household composition?
+27. Are recipients of Apple Health continuously eligible for Medicaid coverage until renewal time, regardless of changes in income and household composition?
 How will changes in income and household composition be handled throughout the year?

-Pregnant women and children will have continuous eligibility as they do today.
+Pregnant women and children have continuous eligibility.
 There is no continuous eligibility for adults.
 Changes can be reported via: 1) online 2) phone 3) mail

-33. Under the new MAGI methodology, will there be any changes to the medical benefits renewal process?
+28. Under the MAGI methodology, are.
+Under the MAGI methodology, are there any changes to the medical benefits renewal process?

 In an attempt to reduce the number of families who lose Medicaid for failure to complete the renewal process the following steps will be in place: